Tinkerforge/doc/en/source/Software/IPConnection_Shell.rst

  The ``--execute`` option allows for advanced output formatting.
 See the :ref:`section about this <ipcon_shell_output>` for details.

- The command has six outputs:
+ The command has seven output values:

  * ``uid`` is the UID of the device.
  * ``connected-uid`` is the UID where the device is connected to.
 For a Bricklet